dtolbertcooke/Terraform-Serverless-API/docs/Architecture.md

 - **Purpose:**
   This ensures that foundational or production changes cannot be deployed without peer review, maintaining both security and change management discipline in line with DevSecOps best practices.

-## 6. Infrastucture as Code - Terraform
+## 6. Infrastructure as Code - Terraform

 **Modules**: